Rehab-Alsaidi/51Talk-AI-Learning-Platform/README.md

 1. Verify your Gemini API key is correct in the `.env` file
 2. Check console logs for API-related errors
 3. Ensure internet connectivity for API calls

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- 51Talk for the inspiration and concept
-- Google's Gemini for the AI capabilities
-- The Flask team for the excellent web framework

----

 © 2025 51Talk AI Learning Platform.
 All rights reserved.